davidhu2006/cs246e-notes/Notes/problem_15.md

 - Ex. `unique_ptr`, `ifstream`/`ofstream` acquire the resource when the object is initialized and release it when the object's destructor runs

 C++ is one of the languages that don't have a garbage collector, and they don't plan on adding it.
 - One of the argument is that garbage collection only solve a part of the problem, it does not solve everything.
-Yes it cleans up your memory, but you memory is only one of the many things you need to clean up (file, network connection,...).
+Yes it cleans up your memory, but your memory is only one of the many things you need to clean up (file, network connection,...).
 - Another thing is that garbage collecting can happen at any time - program must be stopped temporarily, memory must be cleaned, then resume again - which introduces some lags affecting program performance.
 With dtor, you know exactly when it's gonna happen, it's free and cheap, you don't really need to care about it.

 ---